HydroModPy/HydroModPy/tools/doc_gallery/README.md

 - `tools/doc_gallery/mesh_case_registry.py` defines the shared case schema and naming
 - `tools/doc_gallery/gallery_manifest.py` auto-discovers `examples/mesh_gallery/**/case.json`

+Simple committed asset-copy cases can also be declared through JSON manifests under `tools/doc_gallery/manifests/`.

+- the current `code_comparison` pages use this path,
+- JSON manifests are a good fit when the generator is already known and the work is mostly title/summary/assets/metadata declaration,
+- Python stays the right place for cases that need helper builders, discovery, metric formatter functions, or richer derived defaults.

 Analytical validation cases are discovered automatically from `validation_cases/analytical/`.